 English Grammar: Properly Use Present Progressive Tense

-Edited by Thor, Leomar Umpad, Eng
+Thor, Leomar Umpad, Eng

 Hello and welcome to VisiHow.
 In this series of videos we are exploring the Verb Tenses used in the English language.
 In the section below this video, you can find links to the other videos in this series.
 Today we are going to talk about Present Perfect Progressive Tense.
 Here are some examples of typical forms of this tense.